agusbudi/mobile-programming/02. Creating App, Scaffold, AppBar, Colours, Fonts/create-app.md

 }
 ```

+We use `runApp` to run application with `MaterialApp` for using its Material Design.
-To give a text on our MaterialApp, we need to use `Text()` widget.
+To give a text on our `MaterialApp`, we need to use `Text()` widget.
 Run and see the result!

 ## Note